Madigan Army Medical Center and Pacific Regions not served by DVBIC Centers such as Oregon, Alaska, Hawaii, Guam, Japan, the Philippines and Korea

 Her career began 40 years earlier when she received her RN diploma in 1978 and bachelor’s degree in molecular biology from the University of Colorado in 1981.
 She attended Case Western Reserve School of Medicine from 1981 to 1985, completed a neurology residency at the Walter Reed Army Medical Center from 1991 to 1996, finished a neuro-ophthalmology fellowship in 1997, and achieved board-certification in psychiatry and neurology in 1997, with maintenance of certification in 2007 and 2017.

-The Madigan Intrepid Spirit and Traumatic Brain Injury programs provide comprehensive health care, education and research for our service members, beneficiaries over the age of 18 and retirees throughout Regional Health Command Pacific.
-Our care extends across the continuum, ranging from the impact of trauma exposure to the effects of all grades/types of brain injury, while striving to address the impact of co-occurring conditions.
+Our mission at the Madigan Traumatic Brain Injury Program is to provide comprehensive health care, education and research across the continuum of care, ranging from the impact of trauma exposure to the effects of all grades/types of brain injury, while striving to address the impact of co-occurring conditions.
+We serve our service members, beneficiaries over the age of 18, and retirees throughout Regional Health Command Pacific.

 Traumatic Brain Injury Program

-The Madigan TBI Program is comprised of an interdisciplinary team who work to prevent, identify and mitigate the effects of head and brain trauma and associated co-morbidities.
-We promote the MEDCOM Performance Triad of sleep, activity and nutrition to optimize brain health and align with DCoE and DVBIC guidelines of clinical care.
+The Madigan Traumatic Brain Injury Program is comprised of an interdisciplinary team who work to prevent, identify and mitigate the effects of head and brain trauma and associated co-morbidities.
+We promote the MEDCOM Performance Triad of sleep, activity and nutrition to optimize brain health and align with the Defense and Veterans Brain Injury Center guidelines of clinical care.

-The Madigan Intrepid Spirit Program serves as a natural extension of the current holistic TBI, behavioral health, and Intensive Pain Management Center programs offered at Madigan.
+The Madigan Intrepid Spirit Program serves as a natural extension of the current holistic TBI, Behavioral Health and Intensive Pain Management Center programs offered at Madigan Army Medical Center, on target to provide the National Intrepid Center of Excellence model of team based interdisciplinary care.
 We provide comprehensive specialty evaluations under one roof, integrating traditional and complementary approaches to care.
 Our Madigan Intrepid Spirit Transitions intensive outpatient program involves full days of holistic state-of-the-art treatment and educational programs with opportunities supporting readiness, life skills techniques and a variety of tools and resources for continued healing and growth beyond this six-week program.

 Intrepid Spirit/TBI Clinical Team